YakshineAnannyaGudapati/Myntra_Hackerramp/README.md

-# Myntra GenZ Bestie Chat Group Feature
+# Myntra GenZ Bestie Chat Group Feature (Team CODE DIVAS)

 Myntra GenZ Bestie Chat Group is an innovative feature designed to enhance the social shopping experience.
 It allows users to share their favorite products with friends, engage in real-time conversations, and receive instant feedback directly within the Myntra platform.